-Challenge number Detail of challenge

-1 Speech and language/vocabulary deficiency

-71% of PP pupils are currently working at working towards expectations or below in writing.

-2 Economic/social disadvantage

-Impacts on life experiences - many disadvantaged pupils have limited experiences beyond the family home/locality.
-During school closure, many disadvantaged pupils had no access to enrichment activities.
+Challenge number Detail of challenge 1 Speech and language/vocabulary deficiency 50% of PP pupils are currently working at working towards expectations or below in writing.
+2 Economic/social disadvantage Impacts on life experiences - many disadvantaged pupils have limited experiences beyond the family home/locality.
+During school closure, many disadvantaged pupils had no access to enrichment activities. • For some, basic needs are not met e.g. breakfast, correct uniform etc. - Low aspirations from some disadvantaged families - cycle of underachievement/disengagement with education, including home- learning.

-For some, basic needs are not met e.g. breakfast, correct uniform etc. - Low aspirations from some disadvantaged families - cycle of underachievement/disengagement with education, including homelearning.
-3 Attendance 29% of PP pupils have below 90% attendance.
-This is of a particular issue in KS2 as it goes up to 36%.
-4 Social, Emotional and Mental Health issues (SEMH) • Some PP pupils exposed to historical DV.
+underachievement/disengagement with education, including home- learning.
+3 Attendance 20% of PP pupils have below 90% attendance.
+This is an issue particular to KS2 4 Social, Emotional and Mental Health issues (SEMH)Some PP pupils exposed to historical DV.
 5 Reading 65% of PP pupils are currently working towards or below age expected standards in reading.
 National states previously 73% of pupils were achieving age related expectations in reading.